 However, if the accident made your painful pre-existing disc bulge worse, you would argue that the accident in question exacerbated it.
 To be clear, we aren’t saying that the pain is greater.
 We are saying that the disc bulge is now worse and bulging more.

 When an injury claim is made for the exacerbation of a disc bulge, a good piece of evidence is an MRI that contains a comparative study which utilizes a prior MRI report and compares the 2 in order to show any changes that may have taken place.
 If a change is shown and there is no other explanation, the adjuster will have little choice but to accept that the accident exacerbated the pre-existing injury.

 Keep in mind that when you argue the value of your case with the adjuster, you should pay close attention to the degree to which the pre-existing condition has changed.
 If the change is minor, the value of the exacerbated area may be viewed as having little value by the adjuster.
 However, if the change is significant, the value of your claim is going to be much higher.

 Contact an experience Atlanta car accident lawyer

-If you’re in a battle with an insurance adjuster over the value of your accident claim, it’s time to get legal help.
+If you’re in a battle with an insurance claim adjuster’s secret tactics over the value of your accident claim, it’s time to get legal help.
 At Scholle Law Firm, our passionate and experienced Atlanta car crash attorneys know how to deal with insurance adjusters and we’ll make sure you aren’t being duped.
 Many times, adjusters drop their weak arguments against your claim as soon as they find out you are being represented by a passionate attorney who’s not afraid to take them to court.